tj-wells/coti-docker-method/README.md

 # COTI Node Docker Installation Method

-Purpose: Provide an easy method to install, upgrade and maintain testnet nodes, with automatic SSL certification, using Docker.
+Purpose: Provide an easy method to install, upgrade and maintain Coti nodes, with automatic SSL certification, using Docker containers.

 # Installation Instructions

 ## 1. Install Docker

 This method requires that you have docker and docker-compose installed.

+I have provided instructions for Ubuntu 22.04 LTS, but for other OSs you'll have to search on the internet.

 <details>
     <summary>Docker and docker-compose instructions for Ubuntu 22.04 LTS</summary>